King-Chavez-Parks Future Faculty Fellowship Program

 - be a resident of the State of Michigan who meets the University of Michigan-Dearborn’s requirements for residency

-- be planning and able to teach or secure an administrative position in postsecondary education.
+- be planning and able to teach in postsecondary education.

 Applicants are asked to submit the following: